Embedding the stationary spacetimes into Brans-Dicke cosmology via conformal transformations: Introduction

-This equation shows that even if there is no matter in the untilded submanifold ($R_{ab}-\frac{1}{2}g_{ab}R=0$), under the conformal transformation (1.1), the transformed space-time geometry may contain any form of matter which may responsible for the expansion of universe in time.
-We suppose that the spacetime geometry $\tilde{g}_{ab}$, obtained by the conformal transformation (\ref{transformation}) of a static or stationary spacetime belonging to GR vacuum solution, is a nonvacuum solution of Brans-Dicke theory in the Jordan frame with a matter-energy content that will be discussed below.
-Hence, we will use BD scalar tensor theory whose action in Jordan frame is given by
+where, $G_{ab}=R_{ab}-\frac{1}{2}g_{ab}R$ is the Einstein tensor for the static/stationary submanifold and $\tilde{G}_{ab}=\tilde{R}_{ab}-\frac{1}{2}\tilde{g}_{ab}\tilde{R}$ is the Einstein tensor for the conformally rescaled space-time, the covariant dervative $\tilde{\nabla}_a$ and d'Alembertian $\tilde{\square }$ are taken with respect to the metric ${\tilde{g}}_{ab}$.
+This equation shows that even if there is no matter in the untilted manifold ($G_{ab}=0$), under the conformal transformation (\ref{transformation}), the transformed spacetime geometry may contain any form of matter which may be responsible for the expansion of the universe in time.
+In this work, we suppose that, the spacetime geometry ${\tilde{g}}_{ab}$, obtained by the conformal transformation (\ref{transformation}) of a static or stationary spacetime, would be a cosmological solution of Brans-Dicke theory in the Jordan frame and we can find a relation between the conformal factor $S(\tau )$ and the BD scalar scalar field $\phi$.
+In other word, the scalar field would be responsible for the expansion of the spacetime.
+Hence, we will use BD scalar tensor theory, and its action in the conformally transformed frame as,

-which includes matter Lagrangian $\tilde{\mathcal{L}}_m$.
-Here $\tilde{\phi}$ is called as BD scalar field which might be a function of time and spatial coordinates, $\omega$ is a free dimensionless BD parameter.
-The variation of the BD action (\ref{BD action}) with respect to $\tilde{g}^{ab}$ gives the field equations as,
+which also includes matter Lagrangian ${\tilde{\mathcal{L}}}_m$.
+Here, $\tilde{\phi }$ is called as BD scalar field might be a function of both time and spatial coordinates, and $\omega $ is a free dimensionless BD parameter.
+The variation of the BD action \eqref{BD action} with respect to ${\tilde{g}}^{ab}$ gives the field equations as,